boechat107/boechat107.github.io/_posts/2025-04-16-raytracer-part1.md

 module Point = Make ()
 ```

-Now `Point` and `Vector` are modules instead of type constructors, and we can
+By using *functors*, we can define `Point` and `Vector` as modules with shared
-compare two points like this:
+implementation but distinct types.
+For example, we can compare two points using
+`Point.eq`:

 ``` ocaml
 Point.eq